Notes on Milnor-Witt K-theory

 Then relation (MW4) can be rewritten as $\epsilon.\eta=\eta$.
-Moreover, the defect of commutavity of the multiplicative structure of Milnor-Witt K-theory can be precisely expressed in terms of $\epsilon$ as follows. \end{num} \begin{prop} For any field $K$, one has the relation:
+Moreover, the defect of commutativity of the multiplicative structure of Milnor-Witt K-theory can be precisely expressed in terms of $\epsilon$ as follows. \end{num} \begin{prop} For any field $K$, one has the following relation:

 \end{prop} One says that the $\ZZ$-graded algebra $\KMW*(K)$ is \emph{$\epsilon$-commutative}.
 To prove this formula, one reduces to the case $\alpha=[a]$, $\beta=[b]$ for units $a$, $b$ (see \cite[Cor.
 1.5]{Robin}).